toubsen/wp-auto-more-tag/readme.txt

 1. This is the options page for Auto More Tag.
 See how simple and clean it looks?
 Sexy, right?

 == Changelog ==
+= 3.1 =
+Added functionality to allow you to forgo the auto more tag on Pages.

 = 3.0 =
 Improved intelligent placement, fixing glitch with HTML.
 Placement is now based on plaintext, and not HTML content.
 Added capabilities to place by word count.